vmaleze/keycloak-dotnetcore/README.md

-# Keycloak Demo with dotnetcore
+# Keycloak Demo with dotnetcore and angular

 ## Intro
 This project is a simple implementation of the standard Microsoft Jwt Authentication Scheme using [keycloak](https://www.keycloak.org/).
+The Angular app is based on [keycloak-angular](https://github.com/mauriciovigolo/keycloak-angular#readme)

 ## Setup
 ### Auto